(reading time: 1 hour, 2 minutes)

 Their grips never loosened as they crossed the Tributaroads.
 The darkness was disturbed only by their flight, thousands of eyes across the land drawn to the red streaks in the sky.
 They passed smaller cities like Crosstahl, dimly glowing scores in the connections of the tile.
 At some point the florent switched and the day was born.

 Alast wrapped the reins around his arm to keep from losing his grip.
 He’d lost track of time, but fatigue told him it had been too long.
 His head was too heavy to lift.
 His thighs burned from gripping the creature’s flanks.
 The suit had become quite hot and was scalding his knees and knuckles and the top of his ears.
 He opened his mouth, felt hot air rush in, and closed it again.
 They had to be nearly there.

 At last, the bropato sheet loomed in front of them.
 Their final jump came down in front of its edge, and on the way back up the creature’s undersides grazed the soft wood.
 They climbed the sheer side of it until it was absorbed back into Block.
 At their greatest height the lightning receded.
 Alast felt his body lift off the ekapad as they sped toward the ground.
 He squeezed his knees together as hard as he could to stay mounted.
 The final impact was the only one they felt, but it felt like all of them combined.

-Alast banged his head on the inside of his helmet, bit his tongue, and was thrown from the ekapad’s back.
-He rolled to the edge of a new surface and nearly fell off.
-Rob grabbed him by the wrist just as his legs dangled over the side.
-The boy didn’t have the energy to stand, so Rob stood him up.
+The boy banged his head on the inside of his helmet, bit his tongue, and was thrown from the ekapad’s back.
+He rolled to the edge of a new surface and nearly fell off, but Rob grabbed him by the wrist just as his legs dangled over the side.
+Alast didn’t have the energy to stand, so Rob stood him up.